Rob Klinkhammer: Professional

 On December 5, 2014, Klinkhammer, along with a conditional fifth-round pick in 2016, was traded to the Pittsburgh Penguins in exchange for defenceman Philip Samuelsson.

 On January 2, 2015, Klinkhammer and a first-round pick in 2015 were traded to the Edmonton Oilers in exchange for David Perron.
 On January 6, Klinkhammer landed a blindside-hit on Detroit Red Wings forward Johan Franzén, causing the latter a severe concussion that ended his career.
 On February 20, Klinkhammer signed a one-year, $650,000 contract extension with the Oilers, keeping him with the organization through to the conclusion of the 2015–16 season.
 He finished the 2014–15 season with five goals and four assists from 69 games split between the Coyotes, Penguins and Oilers.

 After 6 seasons in the NHL, Klinkhammer opted to sign as a free agent to a two-year deal with Belarusian club, HC Dinamo Minsk of the KHL on June 17, 2016.

 In Game 5 of the 2018 Gagarin Cup Final against CSKA Moscow, Klinkhammer scored the game-winning goal for Ak Bars Kazan, allowing them to win the Gagarin Cup for the third time since KHL's inception.

 On July 25, 2020, Klinkhammer continued his career in the KHL, returning to Belarusian club, Dinamo Minsk, as a free agent on a one-year contract.
 In the following 2020–21 season, Klinkhammer captained the club in registering 15 goals and 26 points in just 31 games to help return Minsk to the post-season.

 As a free agent, Klinkhammer opted to continue his career by playing a seventh season in the KHL, agreeing to a one-year contract with HC Dynamo Moscow on 27 July 2021.

 International play

 During the 2017–18 season, Klinkhammer was selected to represent Canada at the 2018 Winter Olympics in Pyeongchang, South Korea.
 Used in a checking-line role, Klinkhammer contributed with 2 assists in 6 games to help Canada claim the Bronze medal.

 Personal life

-Parents Gerry and Ruth.
-Gerry was a member of the 1981-82 Allan Cup senior men's champion Cranbrook Royals, and became a scout for the Lethbridge Hurricanes after Rob was in the NHL.
+Parents Gerry Klinkhammer and Colleen Klinkhammer (née Hnatowski).
+Gerry was a member of the WIHL Nelson Maple Leafs from 1973-1975 and the Cranbrook Royals from 1975-1982.
+The Royals were the 1981-82 Allan Cup senior men's champions.
+Gerry later became a scout for the Lethbridge Hurricanes after Rob was in the NHL.

 Klinkhammer missed two games in 2015 to attend the birth of his child Gunnar Knox, with his wife Jessica.

 On his retirement from the KHL in 2022, he first took a coaching position in his hometown of Lethbridge with the Lethbridge United Under-15 team in the Junior Prospects Hockey League, before taking his present position with Rockford in August 2022.